EXCLUSIVE-Google hit with antitrust complaint by Danish job search rival

 ($1 = 0.9475 euros)

-(Reporting by Foo Yun Chee; Editing by David Holmes and Bradley Perrett)
+(Reporting by Foo Yun Chee Editing by Bradley Perrett and Mark Potter)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844))